← back to Legal

 13.8 Third-Party Rights.
 A person who is not a party to the Agreement shall have no right to enforce any term of the Agreement, except as expressly stated otherwise.

 13.9 Governing Law and Dispute Resolution.
 The Agreement is governed by the laws of England and Wales.
-Any dispute, controversy, or claim arising out of or in connection with the Agreement shall be finally resolved by arbitration under the Rules of the London Court of International Arbitration.
-The seat of arbitration shall be London, England.
+Any dispute, controversy, or claim arising out of or in connection with the Agreement, including any question regarding its existence, validity, or termination, shall be finally resolved by arbitration under the Rules of the London Court of International Arbitration, which Rules are deemed to be incorporated by reference into this clause.
+The seat, or legal place, of arbitration shall be London, England.
 The language of the arbitration shall be English.
-Nothing in this clause prevents either party from seeking urgent interim or injunctive relief from a court of competent jurisdiction.

 Annexure A: Data Processing Addendum